Gehlhomes/Design-Tool/README.md

 # Design Tool SaaS

 This repository contains a simple Node server and single-page application for building experiences.
-The app now supports per-user data storage via Supabase and uses Memberstack for user authentication.
-Visitors must log in or sign up before accessing the builder.
+A built-in username/password system handles authentication.
+The default account is `gehlhomes` with password `GEadmin`, and additional users can sign up to create their own experiences.
+All data is stored per user and may optionally be backed by Supabase.

 ## Environment Variables